theThaiAstro/Suriyakras/note.md

 <?php endif; ?>
 ```

-and we should have a default picture if there is none.
+and we should have a default picture if there is none. << THIS

 ### Tags